 Behavioral training is very important for any dog.
-At some point in time all of us dog owners need to administer some dog behavior training.
+All of us, dog owners, need to administer some dog behavior training at some point in time.
 Behavioral training is very helpful for taking care of the dog.
-First of all, if you want to train your Sammy puppy to Behavioral training so find out some common behavioral issues like briking, aggression, food guarding, howling, mouthing and chewing, separation anxiety, etc and stop this behavioral issues and train your dog easily.
+If you want to train your Sammy puppy to Behavioral training, find out some common behavioral issues like briking, aggression, food guarding, howling, mouthing and chewing, separation anxiety, etc, stop these behavioral issues and train your dog easily.

-This is a one of the basic and most important training for any dog.
-There are 3 methods of training that you can use with your Samoyed, all begins with a strong foundation in the core 5 obedience commands: come, sit, stay, heel, down.
+This is one of the basic and most important training for any dog.
+There are 3 methods that you can use with your Samoyed; all begins with a strong foundation in the core 5 obedience commands: come, sit, stay, heel, down.
 Every dog should know these 5 basic obedience commands Because it is very necessary for obedience training.